-Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. Publish articles in local newspapers or broadcast media announcements. $\ \ \ \ \ \ \ \ \ \ \ \ \ $ Mass mailing(s) to prior-year LIHEAP recipients. ☐ Inform low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs.
-Execute interagency agreements with other low-income program offices to perform outreach to target groups.
-Other (specify): see below.
+☑ Place posters/flyers in local and county social service offices, offices of aging, Social Security offices, VA, etc. ☑ Publish articles in local newspapers or broadcast media announcements. ☑ Include inserts in energy vendor billings to inform individuals of the availability of all types of LIHEAP assistance. ☑ Mass mailing(s) to prior-year LIHEAP recipients. ☑ Inform low income applicants of the availability of all types of LIHEAP assistance at application intake for other low-income programs. ☐ Execute interagency agreements with other low-income program offices to perform outreach to target groups.

-DHCD and its Subgrantees maintain working relationships with other state agencies such as DTA, especially the SNAP office.
-DHCD will continue to partner with both state and outside resources to promote the LIHEAP program and explore new partnerships and methods of outreach.
+EOHLC and its Subgrantees maintain working relationships with other state agencies such as DTA, especially the SNAP office.
+EOHLC will continue to partner with both state and outside resources to promote the LIHEAP program and explore new partnerships and methods of outreach.
 The MA Registry of Motor Vehicles will have an LIHEAP advertisement run on its waiting rooms monitors.
-Using DHCD LIHEAP materials, the Department of Veteran Services will send an email blast to the Veterans' Officers in cities and towns across the Commonwealth to promote the program.
+Using EOHLC LIHEAP materials, the Department of Veteran Services will send an email blast to the Veterans' Officers in cities and towns across the Commonwealth to promote the program.
+EOHLC will partner with DTA in a coordinated texting campaign to current DTA households that are not current LIHEAP households.
+EOHLC will continue to work with its digital consultant to create and maintain individual LAA social media marketing plans to better promote the program through targets advertisements on various social media applications.